 “In full war paint it was a colorful scene, one that will never

 again be duplicated,” Howe went on.
 “Many of [the Indians] were

-armed with rifles…and revolvers, many carried bows and arrows and many carried…lances.”
+armed with rifles…and revolvers, many carried bows and arrows and

-he continued, “the action for thirty or forty
+After the fight began, he continued, “the action for thirty or forty

 to notice what the others were doing.”

 Finally, after Dixon killed

 one of their leaders, the Indians gave up.

 Johnson was back in Dodge City for good by 1878 when the last shipment

 of 40,000 buffalo hides left town.
 The buffalo

 nearly extinct, Johnson turned to other ways to make a living.

-On June 12, 1925 -- less than a year later after the dedication of the monument
+On June 12, 1925 -- less than a year later after the dedication

-joined his fellow defenders in death.
+Walls -- Johnson joined his fellow defenders in death.
 He’s

 7, 2012 column